Things to do in Sligo

 If you wanna see a Neo-classical Greek design mansion house, head for Lisadell house while in Sligo.
 This has to be one of the best things to see in Sligo.

 This superstructure was built in the years 1830 and 1832, back in those days construction was a lot more difficult than it is nowadays.
 Lissadell House is facing the south direction of the fantastic Magherow Penninsula in County Sligo.
 The house has the benefits of being close to the superb Drumcliffe Bay.

-The grounds of the house are something so see.
+The grounds of the house are something to see.
 Lissadell House was the childhood home of the great woman Countess Markievic.

-The Countess was some woman for one woman, she is well known for her leadership qualities in the 1916 rising, she put her life in the line for Ireland hoping of a free state.
+The Countess was some woman for one woman, she is well known for her leadership qualities in the 1916 rising, she put her life on the line for Ireland hoping for a free state.
 Countess Markievic was a leader, a friend of the great poet Yeats, she was the first-ever woman to be elected to the Westminster parliament.

 Visit the Yeats Building

 The Yeats building has a large collection of the works of the famous man.
 Yeats of course was one of the best poets to ever place a pen on paper, he was a gifted poet in lots of ways.

 The Yeats building is part of the Yeats Society, the house has over there a thousand books.
 The house has some wonderful exhibitions to see, one called “Hyde Bridge Gallery” and “Yeats in the West”.
 The building houses a summer school.
 It’s definitely one if you’re into poetry or literature!!!

 If you wanna see some prehistoric passage tombs, Sligo is the place to see them.
 This amazing set of megalithic monuments in the Cuil Iris Pennisula was built in the fourth millennium, way back in the Neolithic period.
 This site is one of the oldest in all of the Emerald Isle.
 The postcode for Carrowmore is F91 E638.